 Students must arrive to class on time for each session.
 Late attendance to class will also be taken into consideration when calculating student attendance.
 Students must provide a medical certificate if they are absent on the day of a Unit 3/4 School-Assessed Coursework (SAC) and recommended for Unit 1/2.
-For Unit 3/4 studies, students will need to complete the missed SAC on the closest Thursday to the original date at 3.20 pm in the Senior Centre, unless an alternative time has been arranged with the Subject Teacher and/or the VCE Coordinator.
+For Unit 3/4 studies, students will need to complete the missed SAC on the closest Thursday to the original date at 3:20pm in the Senior Centre, unless an alternate time has been arranged by the Senior Curriculum Leader.
 For Unit 1/2 studies, students will reschedule their SAC with their teacher.

-Study Session Attendance for VCE students
+Study Session Attendance Session 1 and 4 for VCE students